Continuous revelation: The Church of Jesus Christ of Latter-day Saints

 The LDS Church believes in continuing revelation, not continuous revelation, and differentiates between the two.

 Personal versus church-wide revelation

-The Church makes a distinction between personal revelation and revelation directed to all members of the church.
-They believe that personal revelation can come to any individual with a righteous desire, for example to direct someone in their search for truth.
+The LDS Church distinguishes between personal revelation and revelation directed to all members of the church.
+Members believe that personal revelation can come to any individual with a righteous desire, for example to direct someone in their search for truth.
 In contrast, revelation for the entire church only comes to those who have been called by God as prophets, which in the LDS Church includes the First Presidency and the Quorum of the Twelve Apostles.

 Opposition to continued revelation

 Church members see the tendency to dismiss the possibility that God could call modern prophets as similar to the attitude of those in the Bible who rejected the prophets and/or apostles of their day; the sense of change in the message of Jesus and the apostles led many to regard them as false prophets.
 Jesus himself warned against false prophets, teaching that the way to distinguish between a true and a false prophet was "by their fruits"; however, the perceived threat to tradition was often a strong enough deterrent to cause the witnesses of good fruits (such as powerful sermons or miraculous healings) to dismiss them as the work of the devil.
 After Jesus ordained his apostles, he warned them of the extreme opposition they would encounter for these reasons, telling them, "ye shall be hated of all men for my name's sake".
 Jesus also said, "Woe unto you, when all men shall speak well of you!
 For so did their fathers to the false prophets," thus illustrating that opposition will naturally accompany a true prophet if they are doing their job correctly.